ddev/ddev/docs/content/developers/testing-docs.md

     ![Documentation preview build link](../images/docs-build-link.png)
 6. Take a look at the [“Check docs” action](https://github.com/ddev/ddev/actions/workflows/docscheck.yml) to make sure there were no linting or spelling errors.

-## Fork / Clone the DDEV Repository
+## Fork or Clone the DDEV Repository

 To start making changes you’ll need a local copy of the DDEV documentation, so [fork the DDEV repository](https://github.com/ddev/ddev/fork) which includes the documentation.